Fast reliable pricing and calibration of the rough Heston model: Abstract

 \section{Abstract}

-The paper is an extended and modified version of the preprint S.Boyarchenko and S.Levendorski\u{i} ``Correct implied volatility shapes and reliable pricing in the rough Heston model".
-We combine a modification of the Adams method with the SINH-acceleration method S.~Boyarchenko and S.~Levendorskii (IJTAF 2019, v.~22) of Fourier inversion (iFT) to price vanilla options under the rough Heston model.
+This is an extended and modified version of the preprint ``Fast reliable pricing and calibration of the rough Heston model ".
+We suggest new fast and accurate methods for pricing and calibration of the rough Heston model and analyze relative advantages of several popular methods of numerical Fourier inversion.
+The pricing method and analysis of other methods are quite general and applicable to wide classes of models where the characteristic functions can be calculated explicitly or numerically.
+In application to the rough Heston model, it is necessary to numerically solve the fractional Volterra equation.
+We analyze sources of errors of several variations of the Adams method, and construct a modification that increases accuracy of the solution.
 For moderate or long maturities and strikes near spot, thousands of prices are computed in several milliseconds (ms) in \textsc{Matlab} on a Mac with moderate specs, with relative errors $\lesssim 10^{-4}$.
 Even for options close to expiry and far-OTM, the pricing takes a few tens or hundreds of ms. \smallbreak

-We show that, for the calibrated parameters in El Euch and Rosenbaum (Math.\ Finance 2019, v.~29), the model implied vol surface is much flatter and fits the market data poorly; thus the calibration in \emph{op.\ cit.} is a case of ``ghost calibration'' (M.~Boyarchenko and S.~Levendorski\u{i}, Quant.\ Finance 2015, v.~15): numerical error and model specification error offset each other, creating an apparently good fit that vanishes when a more accurate pricer is used.
-We explain how such errors arise in popular iFT implementations that use fixed numerical parameters, yielding spurious smiles/skews, and provide numerical evidence that SINH acceleration is faster and more accurate than competing methods.
+We show that, for the calibrated parameters in El Euch and Rosenbaum (Math.\ Finance 2019, v.~29), the model implied vol surface is much flatter and fits the market data poorly; thus the calibration in \emph{op.\ cit.} is a case of ``ghost calibration'' (M.~Boyarchenko and S.~Levendorski\u{i}, Quant.\ Finance 2015, v.~15): the numerical error and model specification error offset each other, creating an apparently good fit that vanishes when a more accurate pricer is used.
+We explain how such errors arise in popular iFT implementations that use fixed numerical parameters, yielding spurious smiles/skews, and provide numerical evidence that SINH acceleration (S.~Boyarchenko and S.~Levendorski\u{i} IJTAF 2019, v.~22), of Fourier inversion is faster and more accurate than competing methods.
 Robust error control is ensured by a general Conformal Bootstrap principle that we formulate; the principle is applicable to many Fourier-pricing methods.
 We outline how this principle and our method enable accurate calibration procedures that are hundreds of times faster than approaches commonly used in the industry.
+Using the methods developed in the paper and the CB principle, we address the outstanding problem \emph{Markovian or non Markovian} - which class of models fits the empirical data best.

 \medbreak

 \emph{Disclaimer:} The views expressed herein are those of the authors only.
 No other representation should be attributed.

 {\sc Key words:} rough Heston model, fractional Adams method, Fourier transform, sinh-acceleration, CM method, COS method, Lewis method, calibration, conformal bootstrapping principle